 Teacher Opportunity Mini-Grants

 Mini-grants are awarded on a rolling basis to help cover the cost of unexpected educational opportunities that impact learning.
 Applications are reviewed and grants awarded throughout the school year, September 1 through May 15 and are limited to $300 per grant.
 Given the challenges facing our students this spring and summer, however, mini grants were available to teachers throughout the summer.
-Click here for the mini-grant application.
+Click here for a Mini-grant application.

 Ellen Barol Student Impact Grants